PA-RISC Buses

 Runway+ DDR CPU attachments

-The PA-8500, PA-8600, PA-8700 processors use an advanced version of the Runway system bus with increased data rate and utilized different I/O and memory controllers, with most using the Astro chipset IOMMU and few servers the sophisticated Stretch and Cell chipsets.
+PA-RISC 64-bit processors PA-8500, PA-8600, PA-8700 use a Runway bus with increased data rate and different I/O and memory controllers, often Astro chipset.

-- Runway+/Runway DDR is the main processor and memory bus
+- Runway+/Runway DDR is the main processor and memory bus for one to four processors, 64-bit, parity-protected

 - Astro is the main memory and I/O controller which attaches to Runway

-- Attaches to Runway+/Runway DDR with 64-bit at maximum of 125 MHz with in this case 2.0 GB/s peak data rate
+- Attaches to Runway+/Runway DDR with 64-bit at 125 MHz with 2.0 GB/s

 - Up to eight I/O links or ropes with each 250 MB/s attach to Astro